What is Medical Malpractice?

 Medical malpractice is a broad term used to cover incidents where a health care provider’s treatment fails to meet accepted standards, causing harm to the patient as a result.

 According to the Journal of the American Medical Association, medical malpractice, or medical negligence, is the third leading cause of death in the United States, killing approximately 200,000 people every year.
-Surprisingly this shocking statistic is not widely known.
-In 2012, more than $3 billion was paid out in medical negligence claim settlements.
+Surprisingly, this shocking statistic is not widely known.
+In 2014, almost $4 billion was paid out in medical negligence claim settlements and over $300 million of those were paid in Pennsylvania.

 The Elements Needed to Prove Medical Negligence

-In order to successfully win a medical malpractice claim, the Plaintiff, and his or her lawyer must be able to demonstrate that the following elements:
+In order to successfully win a medical malpractice claim, the Plaintiff and his or her lawyer must be able to demonstrate the following elements:

-- That there was a Duty of Care.
-You must be able to prove that the Defendant(s) owed the plaintiff a duty of care to follow a accepted standard of treatment.
+- 1. Duty of Care – You must be able to prove that the Defendant(s) owed the plaintiff a duty of care to follow an accepted standard of treatment.

-- That there was a Breach of that duty.
-Once a duty of care has been established, it must then be proven that the duty of care has been breached in circumstances that could have been avoided.
+- 2. Breach of that Duty of Care – Once a duty of care has been established, it must then be proven that the duty of care has been breached in circumstances that could have been avoided.
 The standard of care can vary based on the individual circumstances of the claim, the location of the claim and the specialties of the medical professionals involved.

-- Causation.
-That the breach of the duty to follow the appropriate standard of care resulted in, or caused, the Plaintiff harm and/or damages.
+- 3. Causation – That the breach of the duty to follow the appropriate standard of care resulted in, or caused, the Plaintiff harm and/or damages.

-- Damages.
-The Plaintiff in a medical malpractice action must be able to prove that they were harmed as a result of the medical professional’s negligence.
+- 4. Damages – The Plaintiff in a medical malpractice action must be able to prove that they were harmed as a result of the medical professional’s negligence.

 Hospital malpractice is simply medical negligence that has taken place within a hospital setting.
 Negligence can occur through the actions of any staff employed by the hospital who were responsible for providing care to you.